Blendify/blender-manual/blender_docs/manual/physics/force_fields/types/texture.rst

    the particle root position for all parts of the hair strand.
 2D
-   The *2D* button disregards the particles Z coordinate and only uses particles x&y as the texture coordinates.
+   The *2D* button disregards the particles Z coordinate and only uses particles X & Y as the texture coordinates.

 Remember that only procedural texture are truly 3D.